 From the start of the program, candidates should begin identifying and collecting artifacts for the portfolio.
 Artifacts are tangible evidence of significant effort to demonstrate knowledge and proficiency.
 Some artifacts will be required assignments in specific courses, and the candidate will select others.
-The completed portfolio for students will contain five entries (not counting the introduction and picture, résumé, vision statement, or professional development plan), which includes an artifact (or artifacts) and reflective writing.
+The completed portfolio for students will contain four entries (not counting the introduction and picture, résumé, vision statement, or professional development plan), which includes an artifact (or artifacts) and reflective writing.

 Welcome or Introduction